-Professors Hassler, Henderson, Woods; Associate Professors Coltharp, Young; Assistant Professor Rozendal.®
+Professors HASSLER, HENDERSON, WOODS; Associate Professors Coltharp, Younc; Assistant Professors Oey, Rozendal.

-General prerequisite: Junior standing for all 3300 or 3400 level courses.
+General prerequisite: Junior standing for all 300 or 400 level courses.

 - 3102 Introduction to Engineering (\$2) Studies to include the profession, curricula, functions, fields, tools and techniques of problem analysis, and the works of the engineer.
-Two lectures and three laboratory hours per week.
+Two lectures and two laboratory hours per week.
 Prerequisite: Mathematics 4111 concurrently. - 3115 Engineering Mechanics I Forces in space, equilibrium of particles and rigid bodies, friction, centroids, centers of gravity, and kinetics and kinematics of particles.
 Two lecture hours and two laboratory hours per week.
 Prerequisite: Mathematics 4212 concurrently. - 3213 Engineering Measurements Summer work: Theory and practice of surveying measurements with emphasis on precision, errors and significant figures.
 Theory of simple curves, reverse, compound and vertical; also spirals and earthwork.
-Seven and one-half hours per week for six weeks.
-Prerequisite: Mathematics 4111 and Mechanical Engineering 2103 or 3103. - 3214 Field Surveying (\$2) Summer Work: Practical application of the topics covered in Civil Engineering 3213 concurrently in the field.
-Twenty-four hours of field work each week for six weeks.
-Prerequisite: Civil Engineering 3213 concurrently. - 3234 Mechanics of Materials I [Formerly 4234] Study of stress, strain, torsion, shear, moment, flexure, combined stress, stress at a point and column action.
-Prerequisite: Civil Engineering 3115. - 3238 Engineering Mechanics II

-Principles of dynamics and their application to engineering problems, work and energy, impulse and momentum and kinetics and kinematics of rigid bodies.
+Two lecture and three laboratory hours per week.
+Prerequisite: Mathematics 4111 and Mechanical Engineering 2103 or 3103. - 2214 Field Surveying (\$2) Summer Work: Practical application of the topics covered in Civil Engineering 3213 concurrently in the field.
+Forty hours per week for two weeks.
+Prerequisite: Civil Engineering 3213. - 3234 Mechanics of Materials I [Formerly 4234] Study of stress, strain, torsion, shear, moment, flexure, combined stress, stress at a point and column action.
+Prerequisite: Civil Engineering 3115. - 3238 Engineering Mechanics II Principles of dynamics and their application to engineering problems: work and energy, impulse and momentum and kinetics and kinematics of rigid bodies.
+Two lecture hours and two laboratory hours per week.
+Prerequisite: Civil Engineering 3115.